Back to Blog

 Concrete Pairings That Predict Future Risk

 Consider a few concrete pairings.
-Patch velocity — measured as the rate at which critical vulnerabilities are closed versus opened each week — predicts exposure long before a breach materializes.
+Patch velocity, measured as the rate at which critical vulnerabilities are closed versus opened each week, predicts exposure long before a breach materializes.
 MFA enrollment rate across privileged accounts predicts the likelihood of credential compromise long before an attacker actually exploits one.
-Phishing simulation click rates, tracked as a trend rather than a single quarterly snapshot, predict the human attack surface.
-Configuration drift across production assets predicts the gap between your documented controls and your actual posture.
+Phishing simulation click rates, followed as a trend rather than a single quarterly snapshot, predict the human attack surface.
+Configuration drift across production assets predicts the gap between your documented baseline and your actual state.
 None of these numbers describe a loss event.
 All of them, watched over time, tell you whether a loss event is becoming more or less likely.

 The Discipline Is Editorial, Not Technical